Particular/docs.particular.net/servicecontrol/audit-instances/configuration.md

 ## Troubleshooting

 ServiceControl Audit stores its data in a RavenDB embedded instance.
-If direct access to the RavenDB instance is required for troubleshooting while ServiceControl Audit is running, use the following instructions.
+If direct access to the RavenDB instance is required for troubleshooting while ServiceControl Audit is running, see [Accessing the database](/servicecontrol/ravendb/accessing-database.md).

-> [!NOTE]
-> [Maintenance mode](/servicecontrol/audit-instances/maintenance-mode.md) is the recommended way to review documents in the embedded RavenDB instance.

-> [!WARNING]
-> The ServiceControl RavenDB embedded instance is used exclusively by ServiceControl Audit and is not intended for external manipulation or modifications.

 ### RavenDB 5